-The purpose of this bulletin is to provide students and teachers of Mathematics 30-1 with information about the diploma examinations scheduled for the 2015-2016 school year.
+The purpose of this bulletin is to provide students and teachers of Mathematics 30-1 with information about the diploma examinations scheduled for the 2016-2017 school year.
 This bulletin should be used in conjunction with the current Mathematics 30-1 Program of Studies and the Mathematics 30-1 Assessment Standards and Exemplars documents to ensure that the curriculum and standards are addressed.

-This bulletin includes descriptions of the Mathematics 30-1 Diploma Examinations that will be administered in November 2015 and in January, April, June, and August 2016; descriptions of the acceptable standard and the standard of excellence; and subject-specific information.
-The mark awarded to a student on the Mathematics 30-1 Diploma Examinations in the 2015-2016 school year will account for 30% of the student's final blended mark.
-The school-awarded mark will account for the remaining 70%.
+This bulletin includes descriptions of the Mathematics 30-1 diploma examinations that will be administered in November 2016 and in January, April, June, and August 2017; descriptions of the acceptable standard and the standard of excellence; and subject-specific information.